 In the top-left corner of the screen, you’ll find a menu.
 From that menu, choose “Save Path.“

-Step 7: Adjust Clipping Path Options
+7. Adjust Clipping Path Options

 To fine-tune your selection, you can apply a Clipping Path by going to the same menu where you saved the path, and select “Clipping Path.“